-If you count a lot of checks at your church, a check reader machine can make the job significantly easier while improving your data entry accuracy.
-Planning Center Giving works with the MagTek MiniMICR, an older (now discontinued) model, as well as the MagTek MICRSafe model.
+If you count a lot of checks at your church, a check reader can make the job significantly easier while improving your data entry accuracy.

-MagTek MICRSafe Check Readers are roughly $250, and, if you're counting a lot of checks every week, are worth every penny!
-There are two models of the MICRSafe reader, 22511001 and 22551002, but we only support 22551002, which has USB keyboard emulation, meaning you won't need to hassle with software or device drivers.
+MagTek MICRSafe check readers are roughly $250, and if you're counting a lot of checks every week, they are worth every penny!
+There are two models of the MICRSafe reader, 22511001 and 22551002, but we only support 22551002, which has USB keyboard emulation, so you won't need to hassle with software or device drivers.

 Here are a few places you can purchase one:

-Before buying, ensure the unit says "USB keyboard emulation" somewhere in the description.
+Before buying, make sure that the unit says "USB keyboard emulation" somewhere in the description.
 When purchasing a refurbished or second-hand MagTek check reader, there's a chance it may come misconfigured.
-If you don't want to go the through the hassle of resetting it, buy a new one.
+If you don't want to go through the hassle of resetting it, buy a new one.

 If your check reader is not working properly, run a test.

 Open a text document (like a Word doc).
 Make sure the cursor is focused on the document as if you were going to type.

 Read a check.
 If it spits out something like "T126400734T 005020368721U0132" and then jumps to the next row (as if you pressed the return/enter key) then things are looking good.
 Make sure you're seeing those T's and U's!